-Table 1: Applicable documents Table 2: Reference documents Table 3: Glossary of acronyms, initialisms and abbreviations Table 4: Random Consistency Index (RI) values Table 5: Kendall W coefficient values and interpretation Table 6: Comparison of the criteria on the first level of the hierarchy Table 7: Comparison of the criteria on the second level of the hierarchy Table 8: Comparison of alternatives Table 9: First level of goal hierarchy Table 10: Effectiveness sub-criteria local weights and ranks Table 11: Network Efficiency sub-criteria local weights and ranks Table 12: Adaptability sub-criteria local weights and ranks 60 Table 13: Sub-groups criteria ranks Table 14: D3.1. data about profit orientation and funding stream classifications Table 15: D3.1 data about degree of coordination Table 16: D3.1 data about rules for representation Table 17: D3.1 data about decision making principles 71 Table 18: Short list of CNOs and prototypes Table 19: Alternative 1 acronyms and abbreviations Table 20: Alternative 2 acronyms and abbreviations Table 21: Alternative 3 acronyms and abbreviations Table 22: Alternative 4 acronyms and abbreviations Table 23: Alternative 4 publicly available documents about ECHO CNO membership
+Table 1: Applicable documents .
+16 Table 2: Reference documents .
+16 Table 3: Glossary of acronyms, initialisms and abbreviations .
+21 Table 4: Random Consistency Index (RI) values .
+41 Table 5: Kendall W coefficient values and interpretation .
+45 Table 6: Comparison of the criteria on the first level of the hierarchy .
+48 Table 7: Comparison of the criteria on the second level of the hierarchy .
+48 Table 8: Comparison of alternatives .
+48 Table 9: First level of goal hierarchy .
+61 Table 10: Effectiveness sub-criteria local weights and ranks .
+61 Table 11: Network Efficiency sub-criteria local weights and ranks .
+61 Table 12: Adaptability sub-criteria local weights and ranks .
+61 Table 13: Sub-groups criteria ranks .
+67

-Table 24: Alternatives Priorities .
-112 Table 25: Alternatives' Priorities and Ranks within sub-groups .
-116 Table 26: Criteria and sub-criteria for Alternative 1 .
-116 Table 27: Sub-groups opinion about First Level of the criteria hierarchy for Alternative 1 .
-117 Table 28: Sub-groups opinion about Second Level of the criteria hierarchy for Alternative 1 .
-117 Table 29: Criteria and sub-criteria for Alternative 2 .
-119 Table 30: Sub-groups opinion about First Level of the criteria hierarchy for Alternative 2 .
-119 Table 31: Sub-groups opinion about Second Level of the criteria hierarchy for Alternative 2 .
-120 Table 32: Criteria and sub-criteria for Alternative 3 .
-121 Table 33: Sub-groups opinion about First Level of the criteria hierarchy for Alternative 3 .
-121 Table 34: Sub-groups opinion about Second Level of the criteria hierarchy for Alternative 3 .
-122 Table 35: Criteria and sub-criteria for Alternative 4 .
-123 Table 36: Sub-groups opinion about First Level of the criteria hierarchy for Alternative 4 .
-123 Table 37: Sub-groups opinion about Second Level of the criteria hierarchy for Alternative 4 .
-124 Table 38: Sensitivity to change in criteria weights .
-126 Table 39: Sensitivity to change in alternatives' performance .
-126 Table 40: Decision points options and selection .
-138 Table 41: Decision point mapping to the Criteria .
-139 Table 42: Process and levels of CNO .
-144 Table 43: Criteria and exemplar alternatives .
-145 Table 44: CMMI, SCAMPI appraisal phases and processes .
-148 Table 45: List of experts participating to the questionnaires .
-156 Table 46: Criteria Ranking group of experts .
-158 Table 47: Alternatives Assessment group of experts .
-159 Table 48: Partners, Alternatives selected and CNOs .
-178 Table 49: CNOs used in alternative development .
-186 Table 50: Reference documents .
-186 Table 51: Glossary of acronyms, initialisms and abbreviations .
-186
+Table 14: D3.1. data about profit orientation and funding stream classifications 69 Table 15: D3.1 data about degree of coordination 69 Table 16: D3.1 data about rules for representation 70 Table 17: D3.1 data about decision making principles 71 Table 18: Short list of CNOs and prototypes 72 Table 19: Alternative 4 publicly available documents about ECHO CNO membership 84 Table 20: Alternatives Priorities 88 Table 21: Alternatives' Priorities and Ranks within sub-groups 91 Table 22: Sensitivity to change in criteria weights 93 Table 23: Sensitivity to change in alternatives' performance 93 Table 24: Decision points options and selection .
+105 Table 25: Decision point mapping to the Criteria .
+106 Table 26: Process and levels of CNO .
+111 Table 27: Criteria and exemplar alternatives .
+112 Table 28: CMMI, SCAMPI appraisal phases and processes .
+114 Table 29: List of experts participating to the questionnaires .
+129 Table 30: Criteria Ranking group of experts .
+131 Table 31: Alternatives Assessment group of experts .
+131 Table 32: Alternative 1 acronyms and abbreviations .
+132 Table 33: Alternative 2 acronyms and abbreviations .
+140 Table 34: Alternative 3 acronyms and abbreviations .
+147 Table 35: Alternative 4 acronyms and abbreviations .
+152 Table 36: Criteria and sub-criteria for Alternative 1 .
+160 Table 37: Sub-groups opinion about First Level of the criteria hierarchy for Alternative 1 .
+160 Table 38: Sub-groups opinion about Second Level of the criteria hierarchy for Alternative 1 .
+161 Table 39: Criteria and sub-criteria for Alternative 2 .
+162 Table 40: Sub-groups opinion about First Level of the criteria hierarchy for Alternative 2 .
+162 Table 41: Sub-groups opinion about Second Level of the criteria hierarchy for Alternative 2 .
+163 Table 42: Criteria and sub-criteria for Alternative 3 .
+164 Table 43: Sub-groups opinion about First Level of the criteria hierarchy for Alternative 3 .
+164 Table 44: Sub-groups opinion about Second Level of the criteria hierarchy for Alternative 3 .
+165 Table 45: Criteria and sub-criteria for Alternative 4 .
+166 Table 46: Sub-groups opinion about First Level of the criteria hierarchy for Alternative 4 .
+166 Table 47: Sub-groups opinion about Second Level of the criteria hierarchy for Alternative 4 .
+167

+Table 48: Partners, Alternatives selected and CNOs .
+173 Table 49: CNOs used in alternative development .
+182 Table 50: Reference documents .
+182 Table 51: Glossary of acronyms, initialisms and abbreviations .
+182